 In this scenario, the Predators will most likely protect their top 4 D. As mentioned before we know the Preds top line from last season will be protected, which leaves 1 more spot available, with 8 possible forwards to take it.
-There are really only 4 forwards, I think, that deserve to be considered here.
-Neal, Jarnkrok, Sissons and Aberg.
+There are really only 4 forwards, I think, that deserves to be considered here.
+Neal, Jarnkrok, Sissons, and Aberg.

 With young players like Victor Ejdsell, Vladislav Kamenev, Tyler Moy, Emil Pettersson and Yakov Trenin waiting, their future at center is bright.
 However, they are thin in Nashville right now and only Kamenev might be ready to step in next season.
 Conversely, while the team is deep in wingers at the NHL level, they don’t have a lot in the system ready to come up.